WinVector/Examples/RTips/dplyrInContext/dplyrInContext.md

 `dplyr`
 -------

-`dplyr` embodies the idea that data manipulation should be broken down into sequential transformations.
+`dplyr` embodies the idea that data manipulation should be broken down into a sequence of transformations.

 For example: in `R` if one wishes to add a column to a `data.frame` it is common to perform an "in-place" calculation as shown below: